janwillemstegink/rdap.hostingtool.nl/README.md

 https://webhostingtech.nl/nl-country-list-whois/

-Note: The XML files contain data from two domains, so Excel is able to check XML syntax.
+Note: The XML files contain data from two domains to enable Excel to check XML syntax.